View Metro Map

 Elevator (handicapped access): The street elevator is located on 12th Street.

-Metro Entrance: Federal Triangle only has a single entrance/exit at 12th Street.
-The entrance is beneath the Ariel Rios Federal Building.
+Metro Entrance: The entrance is beneath the Ariel Rios Federal Building on 12th St.

 First and Last Trains